One owner's story

 Here's the straight skinny.
 It took Cessna a while to really get the Cardinal put together right.
 In the first year, 1968, an early decision was made to build the plane with a 150 horse engine.
 As the planned replacement for the 172 that was great for marketing, but the airframe just didn't respond well to that level of power under heavier loads.

 Rumor has it that the marketing department wrote the performance figures as well, or at least measured them with a very well tuned `68.
 A neighbor who has a `68 says its a perfect training airplane because it forces you to think about performance calculations on every takeoff.

 The 180 HP O-360 engine installed in `69 helped a lot, but the airplane really didn't find its stride until the 177B model added a constant velocity prop in 1970.
 In 1975 the landing gear and brake fairings were redesigned, giving a little more speed.
 A 60 gallon tank fuel became available in 1973.

-The panel of early Cardinals was built around a `car like' design, with a glare shield that extends just past the radio stack and leaves room on the right side for a glove box.
-This was expanded to full width in 1976, an important consideration if you dream of installing a fully tricked-out panel.
-Many pre-'76 birds have impressive radio stack, but you can always use one more 3-1/2 inch mounting hole.
+The intrument panel of early Cardinals was built around a `car like' design, with a glare shield that extends just past the radio stack and leaves room on the right side for a glove box.
+This was expanded to full width in 1976, a consideration if you dream of installing a fully tricked-out panel.
+Many pre-'76 birds have impressive radio stacks, but the wider panel has a bit more space and feels more modern.

 In its final year, 1978, Cessna built the fixed gear Cardinal Classic.
 A full-option airplane with leather seats, cup holders and even a drawing table for the rear passengers, the Classic was the most expensive Cardinal made.
 A 28 volt electric system along with the cosmetics makes it the most sought after of the Fixed Gear Cardinals.